Logan-Gaillard/Joy2Win/README.md

-# 🎮 Joy-Con 2 to Xbox 360 Virtual Controller
+# 🎮 Joy-Con 2 Windows compatibility

-This temporary project allows you to connect your **Nintendo Switch 2 Joy-Con** to a Windows PC and emulate an **Xbox 360 controller** using BLE and ViGEm.
+This temporary project allows you to connect your **Nintendo Switch 2 Joy-Con** to a Windows PC using BLE and vJoy.

 ---